teemvil/iot/README.md

 # Installation

-1.  a) Create a folder called  /opt/iot and go there on the terminal
+1.  a) Go to the folder /opt/ on the terminal

-    b) Clone the repository using git: `git clone https://github.com/teemvil/Innovationproject2022.git`.
+    b) Clone the repository using git: `git clone https://github.com/teemvil/iot.git`.
 This downloads all the necessary library files.

-    c) cd to the install folder `cd Innovationproject2022/install` and run the installation script:
+    c) cd to the install folder `cd iot/install` and run the installation script:
     ```
     python3 install.py
     ```